renode/renode-docs/source/advanced/platform_description_format.rst

     -> destination@number

 where ``destination`` is a variable implementing the ``IGPIOReceiver`` interface and ``number`` is the destination interrupt number.
-Note that there is nothing specified on the left side - this is only possible if there is a single property of type ``GPIO`` and this is the one that gets connected.
+Note that there is nothing specified on the left side - this is only possible if there is a single property of type ``GPIO``, or there are multiple properties, but one of them is marked with a ``DefaultInterrupt`` attribute.
+This is the one that gets connected.

 Whenever the user wants to specify which property should be connected, a more general form can be used:

 .. code-block:: none